skyajal/rpi4-docker/README.md

 ip addr add 192.168.0.88/30 dev mac0 \
 ip link set up mac0

+Note: If you are using Netplan, there is a known bug which doesn't support macvlan after a reboot.
+Please see https://gist.github.com/timcharper/d547fbe13bdd859f4836bfb02197e295 for an example workaround.

 ## Docker bridging
 Use the following to create a bridge for the stack to use.
 The default bridge network in docker does not allow containers to connect each other via container